 Caleb was happy to pull the wagon around for us, as usual.
 He was dressed in his gardening clothes, and had dirty little finger nails from transplanting my patio tomato earlier in the day.
 He had pulled it out of the pot and put it into a Tupperware and presented it to me for Mother's Day... twice.
 The tomato is in recovery and expected to be fine.

 Chapman's was well organized and the plant species were all clearly marked.
 The prices were all posted clearly and most were reasonable while some were a real steal.
 One thing that I have learned quickly about plant shopping is that you can't get all of your starts in one place.
 One location will have their peppers for dirt cheap, and another will have tomatoes for next to nothing.
-I'm worried about getting burned since this is my first time planting a garden and I don't really know what the prices should be for plants.
+I'm worried about getting burned since this is my first time planting a garden and I don't

 It seems as though flowers are a lot more expensive than vegetables.
 I have a hard time understanding the reason why.
 Maybe they are harder to grow?
 Perhaps it is because they are more popular?
 Prettier?
 I don't really know why they cost more.
 To me they seem less beneficial.
 After all, you don't usually eat most flowers, but my banana peppers are going to be delicious!